Best core exercises and why you need to do them

 Before you start this workout please read these general exercise guidelines.

-You’ll need some sort of cushioning for your spine – ideally an exercise mat, or alternatively a folded blanket or quilt.
+You’ll need some sort of cushioning for your spine – ideally an exercise mat.
+See an exercise mat buying guide here.

 The first step in core training is understanding what “neutral pelvis” is and how to maintain your pelvis in neutral while you do the exercises.
 The pelvis needs to be able to tilt forwards and backwards as we move.
 However, over time inactivity and bad posture can lead to it being at rest in a forward or backward position.
 The forward position is quite common in women, especially after pregnancy.
 In order to understand what neutral pelvis is, follow these instructions: